mddragnev/Students-Platform/README.md

 Users can ask to join a specific project but must be approved by the owner.
 A profile has feedback section where others could see all the reviews and write one by themselves.

+# Goals
+> The platform aims to make students more communicative as well as to teach them to work in team while improving their learning skills and analythical thinking.

 # Technologies
  > ### Front-end
  >> * Angular